 On Friday, August 25, 1916, Archbishop J. L. Spalding passed away.

 In his youth, Francis enjoyed an easy life of luxury due to his family’s wealth.
-He was a charismatic and likeable young man who was enamored with life’s pleasures and enjoyed all the material comforts of the age.
+He was a charismatic and likable young man who was enamored with life’s pleasures and enjoyed all the material comforts of the age.
 He yearned for nobility and glory, so at the age of 25 he rode off to fight in the Fourth Crusade wearing expensive gilded armor.
 However, Francis had only ridden a day’s ride from Assisi when he dreamed that God told him to stop and turn around.
 Francis obeyed the dream, despite the ridicule it brought him from his neighbors and how angry it made his father.

 After he returned, Francis began to spend time in prayer, weeping over his sins.
 A while later, Francis was riding through the countryside when he encountered a leper.
 He was repulsed by the leper’s appearance and smell — yet Francis went to him and embraced him.
 When the leper left, Francis was filled with peace and joy he’d never known.